The scientific answer is that fast-moving molecules zooming through our gaseous atmosphere work against gravity. Or something like that.

 By now you’ve read its scientific name, COVID-19.

-You may have also seen its less-technical name, FEAR, which I’ve also written about, here.
+You may have also seen its less-technical name, fear.
 Fear is the worst four-letter f-word there is.
 It upsets our stomachs and upends our plans.
 It floods our bloodstream with cortisol and our minds with worry.
 It spreads like a … virus.

 We often put faith and fear on opposite ends of the spectrum.
 As my pastor says: fear paralyzes.
 Faith propels.